Xilinx/ros-tsn-pubsub/docs/src/hw_arch_platform.md

     To test an RS485 interface, the signals are connected on the J22 connector on the KD240.
 The application running on the PS reads and writes to the controlling dev terminal and communicates with the temperature sensor using MODBUS protocol.

     For information on how to test the RS485 interface, refer to the [application deployment page](./app_deployment.md).

+## CAN

+* KR260:

+    The LogiCORE IP [AXI Quad Serial Peripheral Interface (SPI)](https://www.amd.com/content/dam/xilinx/support/documents/ip_documentation/axi_quad_spi/v3_2/pg153-axi-quad-spi.pdf) core connects the AXI4 interface to SPI slave devices that support the Standard, Dual, or Quad SPI protocol instruction set.
+The [Digilent PMOD CAN](https://digilent.com/reference/pmod/pmodcan/start) is controlled by AXI Quad SPI through the 12-bit PMOD interface.
+The Digilent PMOD also has an embedded  Microchip MCP25625  that allows for communication with external CAN devices.

 ## Clocks, Resets and Interrupts